MatthewjSobers/Electronics-Company-Sales-Analysis/README.md

 8. How did sales vary in terms of product type.
 9. What were the most used payement methods and how much was spent.
 10. What is average rating for customers who purchased add-ons and those who didn't and overall does the presence of add_ons purchased effect the sales.

+Following this will be visualisation of the data in Power BI.

 ### Project Workflow
 #### 1. Data Import and Cleaning